vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 - Manage roles and permissions for Microsoft Sentinel users in the Azure portal.
 - Any Azure RBAC changes are reflected in the Defender portal.

+For more information, see [Roles and permissions in Microsoft Sentinel](/azure/sentinel/roles).

 ## Working in the portal